mitsinjou/SAYNA-JAVASCRIPT-BATMAN2/README.md

 [![JS](https://skillicons.dev/icons?i=js)](https://skillicons.dev)

+## MY-TO-DO-LISTE

-(last update for the main branch: Tuesday, May 23, 2023)
+(last update for the main branch Wednesday, June 28, 2023)

--   Improve the CSS positionning: Like removing all the "display: relative" in a section or div that are not necessary.
 -   **The responsive**: I coded this website on a laptop ,
 -   **The form** is not really as expected in the figma file (css to improve)
--   css \*\*" :hover " animations on image cards of actors
--   All backend

 ## MY-BRANCHES